-Assets under management increased by \$4.5 billion, or 40.2%, to \$15.7 billion at December 31, 2013 from \$11.2 billion at December 31, 2012.
+Discretionary assets under management increased by \$2.1 billion, or 26.3%, to \$10.1 billion at December 31, 2013 from \$8.0 billion at December 31, 2012.
+Total assets under management increased by \$4.5 billion, or 40.2%, to \$15.7 billion at December 31, 2013 from \$11.2 billion at December 31, 2012.
 Compared to the year ended December 31, 2012, there was a decrease of \$1.3 billion of client inflows, a decrease of \$3.1 billion in client outflows, and an increase of \$1.7 billion in market appreciation.
 Our market appreciation during the year ended December 31, 2013 constituted a 20.5% rate of increase in our total assets under management compared to December 31, 2012.
-Our growth in assets under management for the year ended December 31, 2013 was attributable to an increase of \$2.1 billion and \$2.5 billion in discretionary and nondiscretionary assets under management, respectively, primarily related to the Ten-Sixty Asset Management, LLC acquisition.
+Our growth in assets under management for the year ended December 31, 2013 was attributable to an increase of \$2.1 billion and \$2.5 billion in discretionary and non-discretionary assets under management, respectively, primarily related to the Ten-Sixty Asset Management, LLC acquisition.
 The growth in our discretionary assets under management was primarily driven by an increase in separately managed accounts.
 An increase in the concentration of equity securities, which are included in discretionary assets under management and whose fee rates are higher than those of other investments, was the primary driver of increased management and advisory fees revenue for the year ended December 31, 2013 compared to the prior year.
 Sub-advised fund management revenue increased by \$0.3 million to \$1.2 million for the year ended December 31, 2013 from \$0.9 million for the same period in the prior year as a result of the Ten-Sixty Asset Management, LLC acquisition.
 Proprietary fund management revenue remained flat for the year ended December 31, 2013 as compared to the same period in the prior year.
 With respect to our discretionary assets under management, equity assets experienced growth of 25.7% during the year ended December 31, 2013, while fixed income assets decreased by 1.7% during the same period.
 For the year ended December 31, 2013, most of our growth came from our small cap value, focused value and equity income strategies with composite returns of 27.1%, 27.0% and 22.7%, respectively.
 As of December 31, 2013, the composition of our assets under management was 64% in discretionary assets, which includes both separately managed accounts and proprietary and sub-advised funds, and 36% in non-discretionary assets which represent assets on which we provide portfolio reporting but do not have investment discretion.